GuduleLapointe/w4os-test/README.md

 ## Description

+==**DO NOT USE THIS DEV BRANCH ON A LIVE GRID**.
+If your grid is live, if you have other users, if you can't afford losing data or functionalties, only use **the latest stable release** [from WordPress directory](https://wordpress.org/plugins/w4os-opensimulator-web-interface/), or [git master branch](https://github.com/GuduleLapointe/w4os/tree/master).==

-Important: this is a **highly experimental developement branch**.
-It contains **unfinished code** and is probably **not really operational**, and most likely **not secure**.
+This is a **highly experimental developement branch**.
+It contains **unfinished code** and is **not really operational** and most likely **not secure**.

-**DO NOT USE ON A LIVE GRID**.
-For a stable release, use **only the master branch** or download from WordPress directory.
+That being said...

-Ready to use WordPress interface for [OpenSimulator](http://opensimulator.org/).
-Provides user registration, default avatar model choice, login info, statistics and a web assets server for grids or standalone simulators.
+**w4os** is a ready to use WordPress interface for [OpenSimulator](http://opensimulator.org/).
+It provides user registration, default avatar model choice, login info, statistics and a web assets server for grids or standalone simulators.

-See Features and Roadmap sections for current and upcoming functionalties.
+See **Features** and **Roadmap** sections for current and upcoming functionalties.

 ### Features

+#### Experimental (v3 dev)

-Experimental, under developement: transition from user-linked avatars to independant post types
+- [x] transition from current user-linked avatars (1 wp account = 1 avatar) to dedicated post types (1 or no wp account = 1 or any number of avatars)

-- to avoid conflicts if multiple avatar were created with the same email address from console
+  - [x] fix conflicts if multiple avatar were created with the same email address in the database (e.g. if they were create from console)
+  - [x] allow such shared accounts to be created by the administrator
+  - [ ] allow end user to create several avatars
-- will allow multiple avatars for a single account (the option will eventually be switchable in w4os settings)
+  - [ ] allow user to create avatars without registering a WP account

-Standard features
+  - [x] dedicated avatars list (an avatars column remains in user list)
+  - [x] better management of special accounts (default avatars, service accounts, bots...)

+- [ ] complete rewrite with better use of classes

+  - [ ] will allow creation of other post types (e.g. regions, parcels, events, classifieds, ...)
+  - [ ] will allow better helpers integration
+  - [ ] clearer settings pages

+This is a huge job.
+The initial user-based integration has repercussions in all other features (avatar registration, profile page, registration page, synchronization, blocks, ...).
+As long as the transition is not finished, the developement version will not be fully operational and some features could (and probably will) be buggy or even broken.

+#### Stable release

+During the 3.x developement, the stable release (2.x) will still receive fixes and minor updates

 - **Grid info**: `[gridinfo]` shortcode and admin dashboard widgets
 - **Grid status**: `[gridstatus]` shortcode and admin dashboard widgets